 Figure 3.
-Search results for corazón (heart) with normalized frequencies
+Search results for corazón (heart) with normalized frequencies.

 The search tool for the Spanish corpus also provides information about word distribution (i.e. its frequency in each type of text).
 This feature makes it possible to compare different text genres (popularization vs. technical documents).
-For example, if we search for dolor de espalda ('upper
+For example, if we search for dolor de espalda ('upper back pain'), the results show that this term is more frequent in popularization texts (see OCU subcorpus in Figure 4) than in technical texts (see Harrison in Figure 4; note that figures are computed in words per million).

 Figure 4.
-Distribution of dolor de espalda in the Spanish text sub-collections
+Distribution of dolor de espalda in the Spanish text sub-collections.

-However, when we search for dorsalgia (the technical synonym of 'dolor de espalda'), the results reveal that this term is restricted to technical documents (Figure 5).
+However, when we search for dorsalgia (the technical synonym of 'dolor de espalda'), the results reveal that this term is restricted to academic documents (Figure 5).